iraandrushko/SocialNetwork/README.md

 # SocialNetwork
-.NET Console App with MongoDB
+.NET Console App with MongoDB and Neo4j